maainul/Java/src/dataStructureAndAlgorithm/Sorting/QuickSort/README.md

 There are many different versions of quickSort that pick pivot in different ways.

 1. Always pick first element as pivot.
-2. Always pick last element as pivot (implemented below)
+2. Always pick last element as pivot
 3. Pick a random element as pivot.
-4. Pick median as pivot.
+4. Pick median as pivot.(implemented below)

 ## Time Complexities